-One of the nation's toughest schedules saw the 2011 Bears struggle out of the gates before winning their final two road games and spoiling the playoff hopes of a solid Youngstown State team in the season finale.
+One of the nation's toughest schedules saw the 2011 Bears struggle early before winning their final two road games and spoiling the playoff hopes of a solid Youngstown State team in the season finale.
 MSU dropped four contests by a touchdown or less in the 2-9 run, including one double overtime decision.

-Running back Chris Douglas and receiver Jermaine Saffold signed NFL free agent contracts after the 2012 draft, with six MSU players earning all-conference honors -- including Saffold on the first team -- and three making the Valley All-Academic Team.
+Six MSU players earned all-conference honors -- including Saffold on the first team -- and three made the Valley All-Academic Team.

-Sophomore defensive back Caleb Schaffitzel joined junior receiver Dorian Buford on the 2012 All-MVFC first-team with Schaffitzel earning CFPA National Defensive Back of the Year and Academic All-America distinction.
+Sophomore defensive back Caleb Schaffitzel joined junior receiver Dorian Buford on the 2012 All-MVFC first-team with Schaffitzel earning CFPA National Defensive Back of the Year, All-America and Academic All-America distinction.